jleung7158/WageGauge/journals/james.md

 We discussed future organizational methods to reduce future method conflicts.

 As for aha! moments, I figured out how to send data via props with a button click, so that was cool.

+5/19/23
+Today I worked on setting up the front-end framework for the company detail page, so that I can fill it with data collected later.